 In keeping with the University's policy of nondiscrimination on the basis of gender identity, individuals may use facilities that best correspond to their own gender identity.
 Those who do not identify with the gender binary (male or female), may determine whichever facility is the most appropriate and safest option for them.
 No individual will be required to provide documentation of their gender identity in order to have access to any facility that best corresponds to their own gender identity.

-In addition, to address access issues, the University is currently and actively working towards having at least one single-occupancy or multiple-occupancy gender-neutral restroom available in every regularly occupied building on campus.
+In addition, to address access issues, the University is currently and actively working towards having at least one single-occupancy or multiple-occupancy gender inclusive restroom available in every regularly occupied building on campus.

 If you know of a campus single-user restroom that is not listed here, please email us at firstname.lastname@example.org with the building name and floor.

-The Reily Student Recreation Center has updated their facilities to ensure that transgender and other gender variant individuals have access, feel welcome, and are afforded privacy.
-For locker rooms, showers, and toilets, you have two choices -- all of which were designed to include the needs of gender variant individuals.
+The Reily Student Recreation Center has updated their facilities to ensure that transgender and other gender diverse individuals have access, feel welcome, and are afforded privacy.
+For locker rooms, showers, and toilets, you have two choices -- all of which were designed to include the needs of gender diverse individuals.

 1. If you are comfortable using gendered locker rooms, both the men's and women's locker rooms in the Reily Student Recreation Center have showers with curtains to maintain privacy while changing and showering.
 If you do not want to shower, but do want privacy while changing, single stall areas are available for changing in privacy.

 2. For more privacy, Reily offers single-user "cabanas" that each include a toilet, shower, and changing area.
 To store your belongings while using the cabanas, lockers are available outside of them.